aragon/evm-mirror/README.md

 # EVM Mirror

-**EVM Mirror** is a CLI tool that verifies whether the source code of an EVM smart contract matches a given snapshot.
-It fetches the verified source code from Etherscan (or compatible) and compares each file against a local folder, ensuring that the deployed code matches an exact Git commit.
+**EVM Mirror** is a CLI tool that checks whether the code of an EVM smart contract matches a known snapshot.
+It retrieves the verified sources from Etherscan (or compatible) and compares each file against a given reference.

+- Verifying that the deployed code matches an exact Git commit or an audit.
+- Comparing the code of two on-chain contracts.

 Inspired by the great [DiffyScan](https://github.com/lidofinance/diffyscan) from [Lido](https://lido.fi/ethereum), EVM Mirror is tailored for **Foundry** projects, offering a streamlined, dependency-free experience.

 ## The Problem

-Smart contract audits are performed against a specific Git commit hash, and contract source code is typically verified on block explorers like Etherscan.
+Smart contract audits are performed against a specific Git commit hash, while contract sources are typically verified on explorers like Etherscan.

-But a critical verification gap remains: how can you check that the code verified on-chain is the *exact* same code that was audited?
+However, a critical verification gap remains: how do you ensure that a contract's verified code is *exactly* the same that that the auditors reviewed?

-Manually comparing 50 files for each contract on multiple chains is tedious, time-consuming, and prone to error.
+Comparing 50 source files for each address, on multiple networks and doing it by hand is tedious, time-consuming, and prone to error.
 EVM Mirror automates this process and provides an answer in seconds.

 ## Why EVM Mirror?

 - **Foundry First**: Built for Foundry projects, it automatically handles `remappings.txt` to correctly resolve import paths.
-It can also work in other environments with the appropriate remappings as well.
+It can also work in other environments with the appropriate remappings.
 - **Minimal Requirements**:
   - No Python, no Docker.
 No GitHub personal access tokens.
-  - You just need a list of contract addresses, your local Git repository and an Etherscan API key for certain networks.
+  - You just need a list of contract addresses and an Etherscan API key (for certain networks).
 - **Modern and Flexible**:
   - Supports Etherscan's V2 multi-chain API, allowing a single API key to work across all supported networks.
   - Automatically detects the endpoint for the given Chain ID (Etherscan, Routescan).
   - Can be used as a standalone binary or as a Deno script within your existing TypeScript/JavaScript projects.
+  - Can work against a local repo or another verified contract
 - **Secure by default**
   - Deno's permission model prevents supply chain attacks from indirect NPM dependencies.
   - Minimal permissions enabled (network and read-only file access).